Skitzzy/GestureDJ/README.md

 # GestureDJ
 GDJ is a project I worked on for my 3rd year computer music module.
+It uses a LeapMotion controller to create a virtual floating DJ Deck in the air!

 It uses a Leap Motion motion capture device and requires the associated Leap Motion SDK to work